17 Best Ways To Teach Duties And Responsibilities To Kids

 Children often learn by observing their elders.
 So make sure that everybody in your family is a responsible person around them.
 Teach good manners by being respectful towards others.
 Be reliable by keeping all the promises you’ve made to them so that they’ll learn to do the same.
 This also means that you should only make those promises that you can fulfill.
 Follow the rules of the house and the society, especially in front of them.
 When they see you being responsible, they will follow suit.

 Sometimes, your children may not keep up with all of their tasks, or they may have a reason behind an irresponsible action.
 Try finding out the reason behind it rather than making them feel bad about it.
 Is it because they’ve forgotten about the task, or is it because they find the task daunting?
-Find out the reason and see what could be done to help them overcome it.
+Once you find the cause, use positive reinforcement to encourage them.

 Your child may not understand the need to be a responsible person.
 Explain it in a way they would understand.
 For instance, if they never get ready on time for school, you could explain to them that they may fall behind in class and may miss important information or that others may face inconvenience due to them.